-Published by the Commonwealth Secretariat Edited and designed by Wayzgoose Cover design by Tattersall Hammarling & Silk Printed by Hobbs the Printers Ltd, Totton, Hampshire
+Published by the Commonwealth Secretariat

+Edited by Wayzgoose Designed by The Charlesworth Group Cover design by Tattersall Hammarling & Silk Printed by Hobbs the Printers, Totton, Hampshire

 Established in 1963, the United Nations Research Institute for Social Development (UNRISD) is an autonomous institution within the UN system that carries out multidisciplinary research on the social dimensions of contemporary development issues.
 Through its research, UNRISD stimulates dialogue and contributes to policy debates on key issues of social development within and outside the UN system.
 Visit www.unrisd.org for full details.